UPDATE 1-Maserati sees vehicle sales jumping to 16,000 this year

-FRANKFURT, Sept 10 Italian luxury carmaker Maserati expects its sales to jump to about 16,000 cars this year from 6,300 last year, boosting the brand's profit margin by a "high single-digit" percentage, its chief said.
+FRANKFURT, Sept 10 Italian luxury carmaker Maserati expects its sales to jump to about 16,000 cars this year from 6,300 last year, its chief executive said, boosting the brand's profit margin by a "high single digit" percentage.

 Should the forecasts prove correct, Maserati would smash its previous sales record of 9,000 cars in 2008.
 The company aims to sell 50,000 cars in 2015.